LogtalkDotOrg/logtalk3/manuals/_sources/userman/nomenclature.rst.txt

    both load the module files and declare that the (implicitly or explicitly) imported predicates can be used with implicit module qualification.
-   But Logtalk separates entity (object, protocol, category, or module) predicate *usage* declarations (via ``uses/2`` or its own ``use_module/1-2`` directives) from *loading* goals, which use an explicit and disciplined approach with *loader* files.
+   But Logtalk separates entity (object, protocol, category, or module) predicate *usage* declarations (via :ref:`directives_uses_2` or its own :ref:`directives_use_module_1` and :ref:`directives_use_module_2` directives) from *loading* goals, which use an explicit and disciplined approach with *loader* files.

 **flags scope**
-   The ``set_logtalk_flag/2`` **directive** is always local to the entity or source file that contains it.
-Only calls to the ``set_logtalk_flag/2`` **predicate** set the global default value for a flag.
+   The :ref:`directives_set_logtalk_flag_2` **directive** is always local to the entity or source file that contains it.
+Only calls to the :ref:`predicates_set_logtalk_flag_2` **predicate** set the global default value for a flag.
 This distinction is lacking in Prolog (where directives usually have a global scope) and Prolog modules (where some flags are local to modules in some systems and global in other systems).

 **meta-predicate call semantics**
-   Logtalk provides consistent meta-predicate call semantics: meta-arguments are always called in the meta-predicate *calling context*.
+   Logtalk provides consistent :term:`meta-predicate` call semantics: meta-arguments are always called in the meta-predicate calling context.
 This contrasts with Prolog module meta-predicates where the semantics of implicitly qualified calls is different from explicitly qualified calls.

 **operators scope**
    Operators declared inside an entity (object, protocol, or category) are